-In particular, Seb wants to know more about his mother’s side of the family.
+In particular, Sebastian wants to know more about his mother’s side of the family.
 His “impeccably dressed” grandmother, Vera, who had a “slight air of Margaret Thatcher about her but without Margaret’s political beliefs,” often talked about being descended from minor aristocracy.

-Clarke was born in Jamaica and Seb’s next journey is to the Caribbean.
+Clarke was born in Jamaica and Sebastian’s next journey is to the Caribbean.
 Local birth records reveal that he was illegitimate, the son of George Hyde Clarke and Sophia Astley.
 Sophia was the daughter of a fashionable painter, John Astley, whose will refers to George as an “exorable villain”.
-“You can fee the vitriol and bile coming through the legalese there,” says Seb.
+“You can fee the vitriol and bile coming through the legalese there,” says Sebastian.
 Another will refers to George’s wife, Catherine Hussey, as “unhappy and much injured”.
 It’s not a flattering portrait.

-Researching George’s life further, Seb discovers that he was a member of the plantocracy, the 18th-century ruling class in Jamaica, who owned sugar plantations where slaves worked the land.
+Researching George’s life further, Sebastian discovers that he was a member of the plantocracy, the 18th century ruling class in Jamaica, who owned sugar plantations where slaves worked the land.
 Gradually, a picture builds of a fabulously wealthy man whose slave workforce alone was valued at £700,000 in today’s money.
 And perhaps, considering he sired at least six illegitimate children by different women, a man rich enough to ignore conventional morality.
 For Sophia, there was at least a respectable ending: she later married in London.

-After visiting the site of George’s former home, Seb muses on what he’s learnt.
+After visiting the site of George’s former home, Sebastian muses on what he’s learnt.
 Although he’s seen glimpses of decent behaviour, the “horror” and “brutality” of slavery are inescapable.
 He’s glad he hasn’t inherited wealth from the trade: “I don’t have to enter that moral maze.”